infrahq/infra/README.md

 * Docs: https://infrahq.com/docs
 * Slack: https://infra-slack.slack.com

-> We take security very seriously.
-If you have found a security vulnerability please disclose it privately to us by email via [security@infrahq.com](mailto:security@infrahq.com)

 ## Introduction

 Identity and access management for Kubernetes.
 Instead of creating separate credentials and writing scripts to map permissions to Kubernetes, developers & IT teams can integrate existing identity providers (Okta, Google accounts, GitHub auth, Azure active directory) to securely provide developers with access to Kubernetes.